fyookball/ChainBet/README.md

 **Step 5.** Alice then signs (T1) , revealing the secret value “A”.

 **Step 6.** The funds are now in the multisignature address.
-Bob knows the secret A and , using his own secret, can determine if he won or lost.
+Bob knows the secret A and , using his own secret B, can determine if he won or lost.
 If he won, he can claim the funds.
 If he lost, he can reveal his secret as a courtesy and allow Alice to claim the funds immediately.
 If he does not extend this courtesy, Alice can claim the funds by default after 1 hour.

 # Messaging Phases